bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > In pursuing our mission and vision, the Bytecode Alliance follows a set of operational principles aimed at keeping us aligned on three key aspects: what we want to create, how we want to work together, and how we want to work with others.

-This project fill follow the same principles as `wasi-libc`.
+This project will follow the Bytecode Alliance Operation Principles.

 ### Licensing Compatible with the Bytecode Alliance